tttppp/ora-balance-iteration/docs/bi-4.0-planning.md

 * Longley - 2022-06-02: isnt that kinda what makes them different? i know its super good. but.. it also sucks to have all units feel the same
 * Pun - 2022-06-02: we will have to touch tesla tank at some point.
 It's crushing just has to go
 * Orb - 2022-06-02: Crushing would not be an issue if IC didn't exist
+* Pun - 2022-08-24: IMO Tesla Tank has main 3 issues: They don't synergise with other unit queues.
+Secondly Tesla Tank damage is incredibly low.
+Lastly tesla tanks depend on snowballing, TT's provide so little value standalone that unless you have many of them providing value all other units just just prove more useful.
+* SarahSicaria - 2022-08-24: I think their speed and range plays a big part in making use of them too
+* Longley - 2022-08-24: Regarding TT and Chrono i dont really disagree with your analysis, those where kinda the issues i had in mind

 ## Air

+* Pun - 2022-08-24: we should also consider the idea of making aircraft chronoshiftable and iron curtainable

 ### Yaks